Organisation of Ukrainian Nationalists: Financial policies

 In his report to the First Congress of the OUN in 1929, Moralevych promoted the introduction of a temporary Ukrainian currency, karbovanets, which would initially be tied to the Soviet ruble and later replaced with hryvnia, a proper national currency whose price would in its turn be tied to the currencies of the USA, UK and France (a similar scheme was eventually used during the 1996 Ukrainian monetary reform).
 He also concerned himself with the creation of a Ukrainian banking system and payment of government debts, supporting the foundation of a national bank, which would be independent from both businesses and other government institutions.

 OUN's financial program foresaw an important role of state authorities in many branches of the financial sphere.
 Moralevych proposed the establishment of special control organs in order to supervise banking activities.
 According to his program, foreign debts of the Ukrainian People's Republic were to be recognized by the future independent Ukrainian government, and a special institution would be created for their repayment.

-In the sphere of taxation Moralevych's plan included the introducton of taxes on income, land, gifts, movable and immovable property, exports and imports, as well as a value added tax.
+In the sphere of taxation Moralevych's plan included the introduction of taxes on income, land, gifts, movable and immovable property, exports and imports, as well as a value added tax.
 Most of the taxes were to be introduced according to a proportional system based on the total income and social status of separate citizens.
 Moralevych also supported the establishment of state monopoly on the production of alcohol and tobacco, or the introduction of excises for private companies.
 An important role in his program was attributed to foreign investment.